Cabana/Cabana-boilerplate/README.md

 - `compress_img` will compress images in src/js
 - `export` will export the project to a folder.
 - `replace_paths` will replace paths as specified in config.rb.
+- `update` will update the Rakefile and install latest dependencies.

 ### Guard
 "[Guard](https://github.com/guard/guard) is a command line tool to easily handle events on file system modifications."